FabioPezzini/LibraryWebsite/README.md

 3. Enjoy it

 ### Warning
-The website doesn't include any particoular security prevention, so DON'T use in a production environment without adding it.
+The website doesn't include any particular security prevention, so DON'T use in a production environment without adding it.
 To have more information or assistence configuring it, open an issue or contact me.